-About the Sociology (recruiting for September 2019 entry) programme
+About the BA (Hons) Sociology (recruiting for September 2019 entry) programme

 This degree aims to develop you into an ‘active sociologist’.
 An active sociologist focuses on how their research, findings and theorisations about the world around them can be used.
 Their work could be included into wider academic fields, where published theorisations and research might lead to contribution to the wider field of sociology.
 Or their work might be used by, and within, a local community to have an active impact on the people being studied by you as an active sociologist.
 This sociology then, aims to have impact on the subject and on the local community.

 Applicants require a minimum of 80 UCAS Credits.
 Hold Maths and English GSCE (or equivalent) grade C/4 or above.
 You will also be asked to attend an interview to determine place on the programme.

 Student with no previous formal qualifications will be able to submit an essay and will be invited to an interview to be considered for a place on the programme.
 The essay should be no more than 2 sides of A4 and you should attempt to implement literature in this essay; all essays will be processed through plagiarism software and will be judged based on the institutes generic marking criteria.

 Applications for APeL will be considered, for both credits and work/life experience.

 - Local and Global Inequality